Mary Thompson-Appiah and George Appiah

 Bachelor of Arts in Social Science w/ Education concentration*, 2009

 George often tells the kids to "never let anyone tell you that you can't do something," and he's applied the same philosophy to his life.
 He holds a Bachelor of Arts in Communications from Howard University and a Master of Arts in Organizational Management from Ashford University.
 "My main motivation for completing my undergraduate studies was to prove the people who said I would never graduate wrong.
 Graduate school was more personal – it was to prove to myself that I could do it."
-George completed his graduate program in 2009, but as Mary explains, "he chose to delay his commencement and wait for me so that we could celebrate together."
+George completed his graduate program in 2009, but as Mary explains, "He chose to delay his commencement and wait for me so that we could celebrate together."

-The professional results of her hard work are tangible: the curriculum enabled her to "learn many ways of teaching early learners, and this has caused my business to continue to grow."
+The professional results of her hard work are tangible: the curriculum enabled her to "learn many ways of teaching early learners, and this experience has allowed my business to continue to grow."
 George describes a similar experience, explaining that he was able to relate his on-the-job experiences to his coursework.
 He also noticed that the diverse student population "offered fresh perspectives that allowed me to think about discussions in ways I wouldn't have before."

-George echoes his mother's excitement about graduation, and says waiting to celebrate with his mother was "well worth it.
+George echoes his mother's excitement about graduation and says waiting to celebrate with his mother was "well worth it.
 The setting, scale, and overall ambience was breathtaking."

-Now that he's done with school, George says his "confidence has increased tenfold."
+Since graduating, George says his "confidence has increased tenfold."
 He will continue to volunteer in his community and run Sting & Skye Designs, and he also hopes to find a position in a government agency.
 Mary will continue to build and improve her childcare facility, and she's also working to convince her other sons, Kofi and Kwame, that it's time to pursue their college degrees.

 *This program was replaced by the Bachelor of Arts in Education Studies.